-To find the ideal final temperature for sausages, I cooked sausages using a Precision Cooker to hold a water bath at temperatures ranging from 130°F up to 185°F. The sweet spot is right in the middle.
+I cooked sausages using a Precision Cooker to hold a water bath at temperatures ranging between 130°F up to 185°F. The sweet spot is right in the middle.

 At 140°F (60°C), you get a sausage that is extra juicy compared to traditional cooking, but with a softness that some might find bordering on too soft.
 At 150°F (66°C), your sausage is fully firm and extra juicy with a very smooth texture throughout.
 At 160°F (71°C), your sausage has a nearly traditional texture—springy and juicy, quite firm, but starting to show a difference in texture between fat and lean areas with the latter starting to turn a little loose and crumbly.

 One problem I immediately ran into with sous vide sausages was their shape.
 Sausages are extremely soft when raw.
 Packing them into vacuum bags and using a sealer ends up giving them an unnatural pinched appearance.
-To combat this you have two options: manually hitting the “seal” button on the vacuum sealer before it’s had an opportunity to start compressing the sausages, or using the water displacement method in lieu of a countertop vacuum sealer.
-Just place your sausages inside a heavy duty zipper-lock bag, seal the bag almost all the way up, then gently lower it into a large pot of water, sealing off the bag just before the top is fully submerged.
+You have two options to combat this: manually hitting the “seal” button on the vacuum sealer before it’s had an opportunity to start compressing, or by using the water displacement method in lieu of a countertop vacuum sealer.
+Just place your sous vide sausage inside a heavy duty zipper-lock bag, seal the bag almost all the way up, then gently lower it into a large pot of water, sealing off the bag just before the top is fully submerged.

 The solution?
 Heavily season the beer with salt as you add it to the bag.
 Adding salt to the beer helps to balance out the osmotic pressure on the sausages’ cell walls, keeping what's inside them inside while also adding a small amount of beer flavor to the outer layers.

-As with other meats, cooking sausages sous vide doesn’t produce any color or texture on the exterior.
+As with other meats, cooking sous vide Italian sausage doesn’t produce any color or texture on the exterior.
 For that, you need to finish them off on the grill or in a skillet.
-This is very simple to do:
+This is very simple: